Actindo-AG/Documentation/ActindoWorkFlow/Overview/04_WorkflowProcessElements.md

 Transitions are represented by a rectangle.
 When a transition is executed in a workflow process, it is called action or process action.
 This means that an action is the actual execution of a configured transition.
 For detailed information, see [Actions](#actions).

 The transitions available to create workflows depend on the modules installed in the system.
 A certain number of transitions is always preconfigured in the *Process Orchestration* module, the so-called *Core actions*, see [Workflow core actions](../UserInterface/08_CoreActions.md).
-Every API endpoint of the modules automatically becomes available as a transition and can be used in any workflow.
+Each API endpoint of the installed modules is automatically available as a transition.
+It can be used in any workflow.
 However, you can also build your own transitions independent of an API.
 Some transition may have configuration options, but most of them do not.

-All transitions contain a certain, predefined number of input and output ports, at least one of each, which can be mandatory or optional.
+All transitions contain a certain predefined number of input and output ports, at least one of each, which can be mandatory or optional.
 For detailed information about the types of input/output ports, see [Input and output ports](#input-and-output-ports).

 When adding a new transition, places for mandatory input ports are automatically inserted, whereas optional input ports are displayed with an ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button.